bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 - Added Norwegian (Bokmål) translation (Thanks Kristofer!)
 - Updated German translation with missing string
 - Fixes dev mode constant
+- Remove the GitHub Updater.
+Plugin will be added to the WordPress respository.

 **Version 0.2.5**
 - Performance Increase: Don't load scripts and styles if the cookie has already been set.